MicrosoftDocs/architecture-center/includes/cloud-adoption/governance/implementation-process.md

 **Identity Baseline**.
 Azure Blueprints will set RBAC requirements at a subscription level to ensure that consistent identity is configured for all subscriptions.

 **Security Baseline: Networking**.
-The Cloud Governance team maintains a Resource Manager template for establishing a VPN gateway between Azure and the on-prem VPN device.
+The Cloud Governance team maintains a Resource Manager template for establishing a VPN gateway between Azure and the on-premises VPN device.
 When an application team requires a VPN connection, the Cloud Governance team will apply the gateway Resource Manager template via Azure Blueprints.

 **Security Baseline: Encryption**.
 At this point in the journey, no policy enforcement is required in this area.
 This will be revisited during later evolutions.